Sometimes you just don’t want to do a 2-hour long drivetrain cleaning. Sometimes you just want to ride your bike.

 Fill the chain scrubber with an inch of white spirits and place it around the bottom part of the chain.
-I do around a 100 rotations of the crankset, which pulls the chain through the scrubber and let the white spirits do their job.
+I do around a 100 rotations of the crankset, which pulls the chain through the scrubber and lets the white spirits do their job.

 The white spirit acts as a strong decreasing agent.
-I usually place a towel underneath the scrubber and on the rim, because some of the stuff may come out the scrubber.
+I usually place a towel underneath the scrubber and on the rim, because some of the stuff may come out of the scrubber.

 After the 100 rotations you can rest assured the chain is clean.
 I put what’s left of the white spirit back into the bottle.

 Chain, mechs and chainring

 Next up is removing the white spirit from the chain by holding it in your hand with a towel and rotating the crankset.

 I also clean both jockey wheels with the towel.
 With this 9-speed Deore XT rear derailleur that’s pretty easy considering the fact the wheels are quite big and access is simple.

 With an old sock around my hand I press on the hard to reach sides of the middle and big chainring (I don’t use the small one).
 The sock prevents you from getting caught in between the chain and teeth.

 I use a brush to get rid of most of the dried up sand and mud on the front mech.